 The Grand'Anse department is dominated by agroforestry systems which occupy nearly half of the total available space (44.6%)1.
 These modes of occupation are not confined specifically to one area but are scattered all over Grand'Anse.
 Their importance is a peculiarity of Grand'Anse.
-As a result, the department is suitable for growing fruits and other crops.
-However, a major issue faced by farmers is the lack of marketing opportunities for their produce.
+As a result, the department of Grand'Anse is suitable for growing fruits and other crops.
+However, some of the major issues faced by farmers and rural entrepreneurs are the lack of marketing opportunities for their produce and partnership with the private sector and financing institutions.
 The lack of reliable and affordable transportation and packaging options leaves producers with few options to convert their production into income, or to transform it into shelf-stable products that will not spoil.

-ROPAGA and other local organizations have helped producers, especially women entrepreneur groups, to address this issue by supporting the creation of small processing units.
+ROPAGA and other local organizations have helped producers, especially women entrepreneur groups, to address this issue by supporting the creation of small and average processing units.
 However, some of them were damaged by Hurricane Matthew and the recent earthquake.